ossia/ossia-docs/source/index.html.md

 ```

-Being able to use the libossia logging facilities
+Being able to create the relevant protocol

-## Preset
+## OSCQuery instances
 ```c
 ```